Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Oh, I see.
 Do you get to eat Brazilian food as well?

-Nelson: Yeah, some people don’t know, but Brazilian is one of the biggest communities in Japan.
+Nelson: Yeah, some people don’t know, but Brazilians are one of the biggest communities in Japan.

 Ryoko: Oh, I didn’t know that.

 Nelson: Yes, it is.
-Yeah, it’s a particular part of history that some people may be interested in.
+Yeah, some people may be interested in a particular part of history.
 And the first or second biggest Japanese community outside Japan is also in Brazil.

-There was a big exchange of population in the past.
-So yeah, that’s why you get Brazilian cuisine very easily available.
-And yeah, it’s very good for those who don’t know, and they should try.
+There was a big population exchange in the past, so Brazilian cuisine is very easily available.
+It’s very good for those who don’t know, and they should try it.

 Ryoko: Yeah, for sure.
 OK then, I guess if you’ve lived in the countryside of Brazil, Tokyo is very busy and very crowded.
-Is it something that you would like or you don’t?
+Is it something that you would like or don’t like?

 Nelson: Yeah, nobody likes to have to commute.
-For me, I did live in share houses.
+For me, I lived in a shared house.
 So, it’s affordable, and then you can live close to the office, right?
 So, if you’re short on the budget and don’t mind living with other people, I recommend moving to a shared house and saving some time commuting.
 And if you come to Japan by yourself, it’s a great way to meet new people in similar conditions.

 Ryoko: That’s true.
 All right.

 Nelson: And I think this concept of shared housing, maybe, is different in other countries because that’s what you usually do when you’re in university, but you do not do that as a working adult.
-Maybe you share an apart with a friend.
+Maybe you can share a part with a friend.
 But, In Japan, it’s very common to have this kind of setting.
 And so I think it’s worth giving it a try.
-If you move to Japan and you make new friends, then later you can move to your own place.
+If you move to Japan and make new friends, you can move to your own place later.

 Ryoko: OK.
 So, was it a mix of Japanese and foreigners where you stayed?

 Nelson: Yes.
-And yeah, another thing is that usually, these are catered to foreigners as well.
-So the process to rent is simple because for renting an apartment in Japan, there are many restrictions.
+And yeah, another thing is that these are also usually catered to foreigners.
+So, the process of renting is simple because there are many restrictions for renting an apartment in Japan.

 Ryoko: That’s true.
 Yeah, I’ve heard that.

 Nelson: So, it’s a good and easy way to deal with real estate.
-So yeah, there are always, like, many foreigners at such places.
+So yeah, there are always many foreigners at such places.
 And some are only for women, for example.

-And yeah, there is good availability, you know.
+And yeah, there is good availability.
 And usually, the houses also offer more amenities.
-You know that I lived in one that had a rooftop in front of Tokyo Tower.
+I lived in one that had a rooftop in front of Tokyo Tower.

 Ryoko: Oh, wow.

-Nelson: I wouldn’t be able to rent an apartment like that by myself 😊.
-I’m not the one that was a sentō inside.
+Nelson: I couldn’t rent an apartment like that by myself 😊.
+There was another which had a sentō inside.
 So I think it can be fun, especially if you’re younger, in your twenties.
 So, I think it’s really good.

 Ryoko: OK.
 Well, that’s good to know.
 OK.
-Then my last question would be: do you have any tips or advice for people who wish to work here in Japan or who are trying to get a job in Japan, like during maybe interviews or just their CV’s?
+Then my last question would be: Do you have any tips or advice for people who wish to work here in Japan or who are trying to get a job in Japan, like during interviews or just their CVs?

 Nelson: I see.
 I think that CV-wise, it’s similar.
 There are some specific job boards that you may use, you know, particularly I use Daijob, for example, and then there are some specific ones.
-So, I think you may use these and really like put yourself to apply.
-And if you find some startups on LinkedIn, for example, reach out to the HR person or even the CEO of the companies as well.
-And I think it’s really an option that some people don’t think that’s possible, right?
+So, I think you may use these and would really like to apply them yourself.
+If you find some startups on LinkedIn, for example, reach out to the HR person or even the CEO of the companies.
+And I think it’s an option that some people don’t think is possible, right?

-You know that in Asia, a lot of Japanese companies will go to their country for recruiting.
+You know that in Asia, a lot of Japanese companies go to their country to recruit.
 But if you are not from Asia, it’s different.
 For example, it doesn’t happen in Brazil.
 Japanese companies don’t come there to recruit people to work in Japan.

 Ryoko: That’s true.
 OK, great.
 Well, that’s it from my side.